ccin2p3/puppet-riemann/README.md

 * `manage_init_defaults` boolean controlling wether `init_config_file` should be managed.
 Defaults to `false`
 * `init_config_file` string containing the path to the init script's configuration file.
 Defaults to OS specific value (see `params.pp`)
 * `init_config_hash` hash containing key/values controlling the contents of `init_config_file`
+* `pubsub_var` string containing the name of the puppet variable that will be used to limit the scope of this module's [publish/subscribe mechanism](#publishsubscribe)

 ### Class riemann::hiera